 - Expect all students to observe academic standards and code of conduct as outlined in the course syllabus and University policies.

 - Expect the student to initiate accommodation requests.

-- Request that SSD administer exams in a secure and monitored environment.
+- Request that SAS administer exams in a secure and monitored environment.